mkulesh/stm32DevelopmentBoards/src/PI405RG/esp/README.md

 * Switch power to OFF, disconnect **FLASH** pins

-* In the terminal, change the baudrate to **115299**, connect to ESP in terminal and switch power to ON again.
+* In the terminal, change the baudrate to **115299**, connect to ESP and switch power to ON again.
 After ESP logs *ready*, check the actial firmware version using command *AT+GMR*:
 ```
 AT+GMR